ten3roberts/recipe.nvim/README.md

-While the user may have created the file themselves, malicious recipes could be loaded through entering cloned repositories from the internet which have a `recipes.json`.
-Malicious intent could also be induced through git when carelessly merging or pulling others peoples code.
+While the user may have created the file themselves, malicious recipes could be loaded through entering cloned repositories from the internet which have a `recipes.json` or could be induced through git when carelessly merging or pulling other peoples code.

 To mitigate this issue, the plugin will ask for confirmation before loading project local recipes for new projects, or if the recipes file has been changed outside of Vim.

+This also means that tying "build" or other common commands to an autocommand or keymap is safe and won't automatically run malicious code.